paighowal/Global-Congress-Publication-Intelligence-System/README.md

 ---

-*Built by [Nitin Paighowal](https://www.linkedin.com/in/nitinpaighowal/) — open to roles in pharma tech, medical informatics, data engineering, and AI in life sciences.*
+*Built by [Nitin Paighowal](https://www.linkedin.com/in/nitinpaighowal/) - open to roles in pharma tech, advanced analytics, data engineering, and AI in life sciences.*